jeffreyadams/atlasofliegroups-docs/library/usr_def_functions/induction_ref.rst

 -------------------------------------------------
 | ``theta_induce_irreducible_as_sum_of_standards:Param p_L, RealForm G->ParamPol`` Defined in line number 211.
 |
-| Write the (theta-stable) induced of an irreducible J(p_L) of L as a formal    sum of standards for G; use the character formula to write J(p_L)    as a formal sum of standards for L first.
+| Write the (theta-stable) induced of an irreducible J(p_L) of L as a formal    sum of standards for G; uses the character formula to write J(p_L)    as a formal sum of standards for L first.
 (Auxiliary function)
 |

 .. _theta_induce_irreducible_param_p_l,_realform_g->parampol1: